arha/musq/README.md

 musq
 ====

 Run scripts and toggle GPIO on Raspberry PI (clones, and various SBC boards) by MQTT subscriptions.
-You can either subscribe shell scripts to topics or write python3 modules using your favourite libs.o
+You can either subscribe shell scripts to topics or write python3 modules using your favourite libs.

 musq is mqtt glue.